arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 A quiz!
 One question on add/commit order, one question on good commit messages.

 Which sequence of commands would track the changes you made to `myFile.txt`?
-*figure out how to have options be
+*figure out how to have options be code blocks*

 [( )] `$ git commit -m "my short, descriptive message"` [(X)] `$ git add myFile.txt` then `$ git commit -m "my short, descriptive message"`